Cloud Native Experience: AWS Ready - Getting Started

 The config.json file defines how the bootstrap process provisions your environment.

-Open config.json and verify the required variables:
+Open the file and add the required options and variables:

 {